 Broad Value Outlook

 In aggregate, PNC Financial currently has a Value Style Score of B, putting it into the top 40% of all stocks we cover from this look.
 This makes PNC a solid choice for value investors.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been encouraging.
-The current quarter has seen six estimates go higher in the past sixty days and three lower, while the full year estimate has seen a similar trend in the same time period.
+Meanwhile, the company’s recent earnings estimates have been mixed at best.
+The current quarter has seen seven estimates go lower in the past sixty days compared to none higher, while the full year estimate has seen eight upward and three downward revisions in the same time period.

-This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate has risen 3.2% in the past two months, while the full year estimate has inched up 0.3%.
+This has had a noticeable impact on the consensus estimate, as the current quarter consensus estimate has slipped 1% in the past two months, while the full year estimate has inched up 0.4%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 The PNC Financial Services Group, Inc Price and Consensus